 Pay Off Student Loans by Keeping a Reasonable Balance When You Graduate in Four Years

-This requires an immense amount of planning, organization, and discipline, but you can do it.
+Keeping a reasonable student loan balance requires an immense amount of planning, organization, and discipline, but you can do it.
 Some kids can’t pay off student loans because they are spending way too much time in college, going five or six years for a four-year degree.
 Some have to work more than expected, some drop classes, some feel they can’t get all of their classes, and some don’t force themselves to decide on a major course of study when it is time.

 Organize yourself, and graduate in four years no matter what.
 If you want to do something else later, pay for it with cash after you start working, or use your employer tuition reimbursement plan some employers offer.